nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Example: `alloc ri/1 oi/2`
 * Check that the 1st resident exists.
-* Check that the 2nd room exists exists.
+* Check that the 2nd room exists.
 * Check that the 1st resident has not already been allocated to the 2nd room.
 * Check that no other room is allocated to the 2nd resident.
 * Check that room the 2nd room is not occupied by any resident.